randunuprabash/pos-app-front-end/README.md

 ### Getting Started
 * First Clone the project `https://github.com/randunuprabash/pos-app-front-end.git`
-* Open the project with any idea
+* Open the project with any IDE
 * Move to the directory Documents/DEP7/ajax/pos-app-front/
 * Install the required node dependancy using `npm install` command
 * Start any local server